Final Exam Steps: Three Media & Blogpost!

 Name the elements the quotes represent, & L2 analyze them.

 Describe how the meaning, effect, and purpose could be transformed - "Postmodernized" - by analyzing the original traits through the lens of Postmodern qualities.
+Check out Ima Nerd's model for some inspiration.

 Using your Literary Tradition source and details from your 3 posts, go to the Forum (at the bottom of the Home page) to write a blog post for your Final Exam.